 You can expect us to do our best to get the fish to you in good shape.

 - That we will notify you before shipping your fish.

-- Live delivery will be Guaranteed, even if the fish are late (unless it's due to the customer's fault).
+- Live delivery will be Guaranteed, even if the fish are late unless the customer doesn't attend to them within 2 hours of when they are available.
 If we can't guarantee a particular order we will notify you in advance of shipping.
 Any late-delivery refunds from the carrier are kept by us, unless you agree before shipping, to accept full responsibility for any DOA fish.

 - A Guarantee that the fish we send will not have deformities and will represent the strain you ordered.

 What We Expect From You

 Getting fish in good shape and keeping them that way is a 2-way street.
 You must also do your part.
 Here is what we expect from you:

 - To be there when the fish arrive, even if the carrier is late.
 If you choose to not start the acclimation as soon as they arrive, we will not guarantee them.
 If picking them up at UPS, we expect you to pick them up as soon as they arrive.
 You have to track them frequently to know when this is.
 Our live delivery guarantee ends 2 hours after delivery.
 If you are picking them up at UPS, the guarantee ends 2 hours after they've been available for pickup.
 UPS will not notify you when your shipment arrives, though you can sign up with them to receive emails or texts about delivery notices.